ghall89/mac-app-template/README.md

 ## Setup

+The easiest way to get started with this template is with [create-mac-app](https://github.com/ghall89/create-mac-app) with the following command:

+`curl -s https://raw.githubusercontent.com/ghall89/create-mac-app/refs/heads/main/create-mac-app.sh | bash -s -- ProjectName`

+Replace ProjectName with your desired project name (no spaces).

+This will download the template, and replace the `{{bundle_name}}` and `{{bundle_id}}` placeholders with the appropriate values, based on your project name.

 ### Install Tooling

 **_Note: Ensure you do the steps in order if you do not have Mint installed._**